 What is a supermoon?

 Supermoons happen when a full moon approximately coincides with the moon's perigee, or a point in its orbit at which it is closest to Earth.
 This makes the moon appear up to 14 percent larger and 30 percent brighter than usual.

 While the moon's average distance is 238,000 miles (382,900 km) from Earth, its orbit isn't perfectly circular, so that distance varies a small amount.
-When it reaches apogee, or its farthest distance from Earth, on Dec.
-19, it will be 252,651 miles (406,603 km) away.
-That's a difference of 30,516 miles (48,110 km) — but the moon's distance from Earth can vary more than that.
+The perigee for January's supermoon is the closest of this year.

 Supermoons don't happen every month because the moon's orbit changes orientation as the Earth goes around the sun.
 So, the long axis of the moon's elliptical path around the Earth points in different directions, meaning that a full (or new) moon won't always happen at apogee or perigee.